Camatar/Camatar/README.md

 ### Hello my name is Camatar.
-I like to play minecraft code clients in my free time.
+I like to play minecraft and code clients in my free time.

 #### Contact me ####
 * Discord: Camatar#0839